meta-llama/llama-stack-apps/examples/android_app/README.md

                 )
                 .build()
 ```
+In this sample snippet:
+* We sent max inference interation to be 100
+* Supplied a model name that works on Llama Stack server distribution such as Fireworks
+* Set instructions AKA system prompt
+* Added a custom client tool that help you create a calendar event by the agent

 Once the `agentConfig` is built, create an agent along with session and turn service where client is your `LlamaStackClientOkHttpClient` created for remote inference

 ```